EllaBrands/stanDev/Testing-framework.md

 ```

 The other is to have a single call to the test framework but require subclass definitions, as in src/test/unit/prtest_fixture_distr.hpp.

+## Testing for "similarity"

+In many tests, we compare values computed by two different mechanisms, without any assurance any one of them is "correct".
+For this case there is the `stan::test::expect_near_rel` function which handles NA and Inf values and uses the `stan::test::relative_tolerance` class to express tolerances.

+The main idea about tolerances is that we care mainly about relative tolerance, but this fails around zero, so we use absolute tolerance around zero.
+I.e. the actual relative tolerance grows as we approach zero.

+More details and reasoning behind this can be found in the code `relative_tolerance`, [on Dicourse](https://discourse.mc-stan.org/t/expect-near-rel-behaves-weirdly-for-values-around-1e-8/12573/6) and in [PR #1657](https://github.com/stan-dev/math/pull/1657).